 It’s likely that the customs officer probably won’t ask about the dog food you’re bringing, but it’s always important to go prepared, just in case.

-If you still have questions about bringing your dog into Canada, the following websites may be of some help.
+If you still have questions about bringing your dog into Canada, the following websites may help.

 United States Department of Agriculture – Animal and Plant Health Inspection Service: Pet travel from the U.S. to Canada